 Lake Park Trail is a 13.3 mile moderately trafficked out and back trail located near Lake George, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Directions from Lake George: Travel 1.2 miles northwest on US Highway 24, then turn right on County Hwy 77 and travel 13.4 miles northwest to trailhead and Twin Eagles Campground.

 This was our itinerary for a six night backpacking trip in the Lost Creek Wilderness:

 Leave one car at the Goose Creek trailhead, then drive back to the Wigwam Trail trailhead.

 Day 1, Saturday: Hike the Wigwam west as far as comfortable (max 11 miles).